16 Best Festivals in March Around the World in 2025

 Holi Festival India

-8. Mendoza Grape Harvest Festival, Argentina
+Mendoza Grape Harvest Festival, Argentina

-Dating back to 1936, the annual Mendoza Grape Harvest Festival celebrates the region’s vineyards and winemakers.
-The harvest occurs all over the Mendoza province.
-You can find events like “Blessing of the Harvest,” parades, theatre, fireworks, and live music in the downtown area.
-More than 40,000 revellers attend the Grape Harvest Festival each year to partake in the activities and taste wines influenced by growers worldwide.
+You can find events like ‘Blessing of the Harvest’, parades, theatre, fireworks, and live music in the downtown area.
+More than 40,000 revellers attend the Grape Harvest Festival each year to join in with the activities and taste wines influenced by growers worldwide.

-9. Pasifika Festival, New Zealand
+7. Pasifika Festival, New Zealand

 Celebrated in New Zealand, this festival showcases Pacific Island cultures.
 The Pasifika Festival typically takes place in Auckland where you can see contemporary art, music, dance, and cuisine from various Pacific communities.

 You’ll be able to witness and gain a deeper understanding about cultures like Samoan, Tongan, Fijian, and Maori, among others.
-It’s generally a free event in March, as their aim to is to make it a community celebration accessible to all.
+It’s generally a free event as their aim to is to make it a community celebration accessible to all.

-10. Spring Equinox Festival, Chichen Itza, Mexico
+8. Spring Equinox Festival, Chichen Itza, Mexico

-The ancient Mayan civilizations in Mexico kept meticulous records of stellar phenomena, particularly solstices and equinoxes.
+The ancient Mayan civilisations in Mexico kept meticulous records of stellar phenomena, particularly solstices and equinoxes.
 The pyramid of Kukulcán, a serpent deity, was built to align with the light and shadows of the equinox twice a year.

 As the sun sets on the equinox, the shadows resemble a snake and ask Kukulcán for an abundant upcoming harvest season.
+It’s a beautiful moment and thousands of people from all over the world gather to witness it together.

-11. Starkbierzeit Festival, Germany
+9. Starkbierzeit Festival, Germany

 Love Oktoberfest but cannot wait until autumn?